-Commentators have made numerous attempts to assuage such a difficult feature of Hegel's thought (e.g. Avineri, 1996; Jaeger, 2002, p, 508; Brown, 2002, pp, 50-51).
-Among recent studies, there are two ways of dealing with Hegel's state theory.2 One focuses on the master-and-slave narrative of recognition in Hegel's Phenomenology of Spirit.
-On this basis, it distinguishes a Hegelian theory of global justice from Hegel's theory of international politics (Brook, 2012b; Geiger, 2007).
+Commentators have made numerous attempts to assuage such a difficult feature of Hegel's thought (e.g. Avineri 1996; Jaeger 2002, p.
+508; Brown 2002, pp. 50-51).
+Among recent studies, there are two ways of dealing with Hegel's state theory.2 One focuses on the master-and-slave narrative of recognition in Hegel's Phenomenology of Spirit (1977, pp. 110-119).
+On this basis, it distinguishes a Hegelian theory of global justice from Hegel's theory of international politics (Brook 2012b; Geiger 2007).
 The latter, mostly contained in The Philosophy of Right, is too outdated to be accepted in the era of globalization.
 The struggles for recognition among local actors are relevant to consider, but not those of state actors.
-Thus, this rendition of Hegel's thought is aligned with some of the sociological literatures that treat the nation-state as an obstacle to promoting social movements of global justice (Kaldor, 2013; Smith, 2008).
+Thus, this rendition of Hegel's thought is aligned with some of the sociological literatures that treat the nation-state as an obstacle to promoting social movements of global justice (Kaldor 2013; Smith 2007).
 The other approach is found among several IR scholars inspired by social constructivism.
 Notably, Alexander Wendt argues that the culture of international politics will evolve to the point of necessitating a world state.
-Behind Wendt's claim is the structuralist assumption that the state is not only real but it also has a personhood-an independent character not reducible to its constituents (Wendt, 2004).
-This is why the Hegelian struggle for recognition 'operates on two levels simultaneously, between individuals and between groups' (Wendt, 2003, p, 516).
-If the problem is that the Hegelian process of mutual recognition does not operate beyond state boundaries, this concern is overcome in Wendt's structuralist appropriation of Hegel's ideas.
+Behind Wendt's claim is the structuralist assumption that the state is not only real but it also has a personhood-an independent character not reducible to its constituents (Wendt 2004).
+This is why the Hegelian struggle for recognition 'operates on two levels simultaneously, between individuals and

 2 The article does not deal with the approach to radically depart from Hegelian understanding of recognition struggle and identity formation.
-Some scholars (Bartelson, 2013, pp, 125-127; Lebow, 2008) identify the ontological contrast between the Self and the Other in the Hegelian dialectic and claim that such a distinction is not necessary for identity formation.
+Some scholars (Bartelson 2013, pp. 125-127; Lebow 2008) identify the ontological contrast between the Self and the Other in the Hegelian dialectic and claim that such a distinction is not necessary for identity formation.
 Though not ignorant of such a radical critique, this paper seeks to explore what Hegel's statist model can provide for modern politics.